Privacy & GDPR Compliance for Logs

 log needs rotating

-Force a rotation cycle and verify file timestamps.
+Step 4: Force a cycle and confirm expiry.

 Confirm archives older than 365 days are permanently removed.